1953 Philadelphia Eagles season: Off Season

 At the end of the 1952 season, 2-year player Bud Grant is offered a pay raise in his contract.
 He chooses to play football in the CFL(Canadian Football League) instead.
 He would have a career worthy of being named to the CFL's Hall of Fame as a player.
 Later on he would make the Pro Football Hall of Fame as coach of the Minnesota Vikings.

-The Eagles held training camp at Hershey Park Stadium in Hershey, PA for the 3rd strait year.
+The Eagles held training camp at Hershey Park Stadium in Hershey, PA for the 3rd straight year.

 Matt Guokas, Sr. is hired to be the PA announcer for the Eagles.
 Guokas played basketball for Saint Joseph's Hawks in college and the Philadelphia Warriors in the NBA.
 After losing his right leg in an automobile accident, Guokas turned to broadcasting, and he served as an announcer for the N Philadelphia Eagles for 32 years from 1953 to 1985.